 Revolution Upon Us

 Level control in digital audio has traditionally been based on peak measurement.
-Where peak meters were enough in early days of digital, 15 years of research at TC Electronic has been devoted to discover better routines, by which high definition audio isn't harmed because of old vices.
-Several TC technologies were donated to the new broadcast standards emerging, and they are part of the revolution I'm discussing here.
+Where peak meters were enough in early days of digital, we have devoted 15 years of research to discover better routines, by which high definition audio isn't harmed because of old vices.
+We donated several of our technologies to the new broadcast standards emerging, and they are part of the revolution I'm discussing here.

 A continuation of peak level normalization would have had disastrous consequences for music, drama and film.
 It would have undermined audio's storytelling potential, and prevented an undistorted sound from reaching the consumer.
 In a peak level world, it makes little difference whether you're listening to micro speakers or to a fine reproduction system.